Frequently Asked Questions

 What is Pando?

-Pando is the world’s largest tree.
+Pando is the world’s largest tree of any kind.

 How did we discover Pando?